aymenhamrouni/aymenhamrouni.github.io/_pages/publications.md

 affiliated as a Junior Research Scientist with Stevens Institute of Technology.
 He has managed, till now, to produce more than 10 state-of-the-art papers including journals, conferences, and magazines in various top IEEE venues." />

+The following is my talkmap represents the places I have been to present and discuss my projects and research work.
+<iframe src="/talkmap/map.html" height="700" width="850" style="border:none;"></iframe>